 Accounting degree options

 Accounting provides several educational avenues for prospective students, teaching students about the theoretical and practical fundamentals of the practice.
-Accounting degrees are available at every academic level, from certificates to Ph.D. degrees.
+Accounting degree programs are available at every academic level, from certificates to a Ph.D. degree.
 Depending on the university or college, students may be able to complete their education in different settings, including online, blended or campus-based.

-Associate degree: This degree, which can be earned in as little as two years, traditionally focuses on accounting basics, including taxation, payroll accounting and more.
+This degree, which is typically earned in two years, traditionally focuses on accounting basics, including taxation, payroll accounting and more.
 It can prepare students for entry-level positions such as bookkeeper or billing clerk.

 Considered the minimum educational requirement for employment as an accountant, the bachelor's degree expands upon the principles of accounting, covering more complex topics such as business law, accounting information systems, cost accounting, federal tax codes and more.

 Graduate programs traditionally focus on developing managerial skills in students, allowing them to complete research into specializations such as forensic accounting, public accounting, auditing and more.